jfpoilpret/fast-arduino-lib/README.md

 - Arduino Leonardo with USB support

-A [step-by-step tutorial](http://jfpoilpret.github.io/fast-arduino-lib/tutorial.html) is available for those who want to learn FastArduino API; although not fully complete yet, (a few missing features will be documented early 2018), it can already be used to understand most FastArduino API.
-In parallel to that, I am documenting [FastArduino API](http://jfpoilpret.github.io/fast-arduino-lib/) through [doxygen](http://www.stack.nl/~dimitri/doxygen/) and that should also be completed early 2018.
+A [step-by-step tutorial](http://jfpoilpret.github.io/fast-arduino-lib/tutorial.html) is available for those who want to learn FastArduino API; although not fully complete yet, (a few missing features will be documented current 2019), it can already be used to understand most FastArduino API.
+In parallel to that, I am documenting [FastArduino API](http://jfpoilpret.github.io/fast-arduino-lib/) through [doxygen](http://www.stack.nl/~dimitri/doxygen/) and that should also be completed by mid-2019.

 Roadmap
 =======